LSSTDESC/qp/docs/user_guide/basicusage.md

 #### Statistical methods

 One of the main functions of an `Ensemble` is the ability to calculate the probability distribution function (PDF) or cumulative distribution function (CDF) of the distributions.
-This can be done via the `ens.pdf` and `ens.cdf` methods, which return values that correspond to the given x values for each distribution.
-For example, to get the value of the PDFs at a specific x value, one can do the following:
+This can be done via the `ens.pdf` and `ens.cdf` methods, which return values that correspond to the given $x$ values for each distribution.
+For example, to get the value of the PDFs at a specific $x$ value, one can do the following:

 ```{doctest}